abpuccini/maternal-mortality-project/README.md

 - Exported cleaned data to a csv.

-*Cleaning Health of Women and Children Data from https://www.americashealthrankings.org/*
+*Cleaning Health of Women and Children Data*
-- Download CSV of report data for 2019
+- Downloaded CSV of report data for 2019
 - Used .str.contains to select each relevant measure, storing as its own variable (For measures where demographic breakdowns were available) separated out that data and exported as their own CSVs
 - Merged into one big CSV and Exported combined csv